mpetuska/klip/README.md

 # Versions
 The current version was built using the following tooling versions and is guaranteed to work with this setup.
-Given the experimental nature of kotlin compiler plugin API, the plugin powering this library is likely to stop working on projects using newer/older kotlin versions
+Given the experimental nature of kotlin compiler plugin API, the plugin powering this library is likely to stop working on projects using newer/older kotlin versions.
 * Kotlin: `1.5.30`
 * Gradle: `7.2.0`
 * JDK: `11`

 # Targets
-Bellow is a list of currently supported targets and planned targets
+Bellow is a list of currently supported targets and planned targets:
 - [ ] android
 - [x] js
 - [x] jvm